 “And who is this Son of Man, anyway?” a woman on the other side of the crowd demanded.

-“‘In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.’”
+“‘In my vision at night I looked, and there before me was one like a Son of Man, coming with the clouds of heaven.’”

 At the voice quoting Daniel’s prophecy, Mary’s head spun like the whorl of a spindle.
-Standing on the edge of the crowd was her cousin, Abel.
+Standing on the edge of the crowd was her cousin, Able.
 He did not look at her or at anyone in the crowd; he glared at the Teacher.

 “Jesus ben Joseph; are you claiming,” he asked Jesus, “to be the one spoken of by the prophet Daniel?”

-Prophecy Fulfilled: “‘Now is the judgment of this world.
-Now shall the prince of this world be cast out.
-And if I be lifted up from the earth, I will draw all to Myself.’
-But He said this to signify by what death He was about to die” (John 12:31-33).
+Prophecy Fulfilled: “Now is the time for judgment on this world; now the prince of this world will be driven out.
+And I, when I am lifted up from the earth, will draw all people to myself.”
+He said this to show the kind of death he was going to die.”
+(John 12:31–33)

 Betrayal by Judas:

-Prophesy: “Even my close friend, whom I trusted, he who shared my bread, has lifted up his heel against me.”
+Prophesy:Even my close friend, someone I trusted, one who shared My bread, has turned against Me.”
 (Psalm 41:9)

 From GLORY REVEALED: Nicodemus nodded mutely and then touched his son’s arm.
 “Look over there.
 By the wall.”

 Michael turned to follow his father’s gaze to the courtyard’s western wall, near the underground passage which led from the fortress to the inner court of the Temple.
-There, in the shadow of the doorway stood a man.
+There, in the shadow of the doorway, stood a man.

 Michael’s eyes widened.
 “Judas Iscariot!” he spat.
 “What is he doing here?”